freedomofpress/securedrop-docs/docs/development/client.rst

 Client Database Structure
 -------------------------

-For a better understanding of the SecureDrop Client application architecture, a high-level view of its' database structure has been provided:
+For a better understanding of the SecureDrop Client application architecture, a high-level view of its database structure has been provided:

 .. image:: ../diagrams/securedrop-client-database.png
   :width: 100%